Look2College Handbook

 Be your best self!

 One big thing you can do is make good choices.
-What we’re talking about is character.
-It’s things like being respectful, kind, responsible, and trustworthy.
+We’re talking about character, which includes being respectful, kind, responsible, and trustworthy.

 How could you show character in these scenarios?
 Good character makes a difference.